Energy-Efficient and High-Performance Data Transfers with DRL Agents: SPARTA Model Overview

-This section presents the comparison of five DRL algorithms (DQN, PPO, DDPG, R\_PPO, and DRQN) for throughput focused energy objective (T/E) of data transfer optimization.
-We begin with a brief overview of the setup for offline training, followed by an analysis of the metrics in Table~\ref{table:comparison}.
-Finally, we discuss the throughput and energy performance in both simulation and real-world transfers.
+We compare five RL algorithms (DQN, PPO, DDPG, R\_PPO, DRQN) under the throughput-focused energy objective (T/E).
+We first describe the offline training data and emulator, then summarize training/inference costs (Table~\ref{table:comparison}), and finally compare transfer throughput and energy in simulation and on a real wide-area environment (Figure~\ref{fig:comparisionAlgos}).